-Personnel Policy 3.2, Reasonable Accommodation, sets forth how the State responds to requests by qualified applicants and State employees for reasonable accommodations of disabilities that may affect an employee's ability to perform the essential functions of a job.
+Personnel Policy 3.2-Reasonable Accommodation, sets forth how the State responds to requests by qualified applicants and State employees for reasonable accommodations of disabilities that may affect an employee's ability to perform the essential functions of a job.
 Personnel Policy 4.11, Interviewing and Reference Checking, also explains a hiring manager's obligation to engage in a discussion about reasonable accommodations for an applicant to State employment who indicates they are unable to perform an essential function of the job.

-Personnel Policy 3.3, Discrimination Complaints, articulates the State's prohibition of and opposition to discrimination on the basis of race, color, religion, ancestry, national origin, sex, age, sexual orientation, gender identity, disability, and any other factor prohibited by law.
-It is also unlawful to retaliate against an employee for filing a complaint of prohibited discrimination or acting as a witness in an employment investigation.
+Personnel Policy 3.3-Discrimination Complaints, articulates the State's commitment to providing a workplace free from discrimination on the basis of race, color, religion, creed, ancestry, sex, marital status, age, national origin, disability, sexual orientation, gender identity, workers compensation, nursing mothers (breastfeeding), credit history, flexible work arrangements, parental and family leave, membership or non-membership in a union, filing a complaint or grievance, or any other factor prohibited by law.
+It is also unlawful to retaliate against an employee for filing a complaint of prohibited discrimination, or acting as a witness in an employment investigation.
 The State has established protocols for responding to discrimination complaints in the workplace that include reporting, investigating, and resolving these allegations.
 The policy holds managers responsible for providing a discrimination-free workplace.
 A copy of the Discrimination Policy is available in every workplace, and all new employees receive a copy.

-State Collective Bargaining Agreements
+B. State Collective Bargaining Agreements

-The State's labor contracts with the Vermont State Employees Association (VSEA) recognize the Non-Management, Supervisory, and Corrections bargaining units for the Executive Branch.
+The State's labor contracts with the Vermont State Employees Association ("VSEA") recognize the Non-Management, Supervisory, and Corrections bargaining units for the Executive Branch.
 These labor contracts cover all permanent classified executive branch employees except those in positions designated managerial and confidential.
-The State's labor contract with the Vermont Troopers' Association (VTA) recognizes the State Police bargaining unit for the Executive Branch.
+The State's labor contract with the Vermont Troopers' Association ("VTA") recognizes the State Police bargaining unit for the Executive Branch.
 The VSEA or VTA serves as the exclusive bargaining agent for unit employees, regardless of whether they are union members.

 Discrimination prohibitions and affirmative action provisions appear in Article 5 of the State's collective bargaining agreements with the VSEA and VTA.
-Section 1 prohibits workplace discrimination, intimidation, and harassment on the basis of "race, color, religion, creed, ancestry, sex, marital status, age, national origin, disability, sexual orientation, membership or non-membership in the VSEA/VTA, filing a complaint or grievance, or any other factor for which discrimination is prohibited by law..."
-Section 2 spells out the parties' commitment to affirmative action programs and gives the VSEA/VTA a role in developing them.
+Section 1 prohibits workplace discrimination, intimidation, and harassment on the basis of "race, color, religion, creed, ancestry, sex, marital status, age, national origin, disability, sexual orientation, gender identity, workers' compensation, nursing mothers (breastfeeding), credit history, flexible work arrangements, parental and family leave, membership or non-membership in the VSEA/VTA, filing a complaint or grievance, or any other factor for which discrimination is prohibited by law..."
+Section 2 identifies the parties' commitment to affirmative action programs and gives the VSEA/VTA a role in developing them.
 Section 3 clarifies the responsibilities of the State and the unions in enforcing the contract provisions.

-Responsibilities for EEO Implementation
+C. Responsibilities for EEO Implementation